carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

 This example build a salmon index for the yeast transcriptome.
-We use the nextflow variable `${projectDir}` to specify the path to the directory where the script is run.
+We use the nextflow variable `${projectDir}` to specify the directory where the main script is located .

 ### definition blocks